Black History Month

-Black History and the Postal Service (National Postal Museum)
+African Americans in the Postal Service and Philately (National Postal Museum)

 Learn all about the black experience through the lens of American postage stamps.
 Find out about the 1940 Booker T. Washington stamp, the Negro Baseball League stamps, letter writing during the Great Migration, the history of African American postal workers, and more.

 Find out more about African Americans who have changed history, achieved greatness, and made a significant mark on our culture, including Julian Bond, Medgar Evers, Mae Jemison, Lorraine Hansberry, Zora Neale Thurston, Mahalia Jackson, Spike Lee, Tyler Perry, Mos Def, Serena Williams, Muhammad Ali, and many others.

 A great introduction to famous Americans, this website offers energetically written stories about Frederick Douglass, W.E.B.
 DuBois, and Duke Ellington among others.

 This multimedia site includes a brief overview of the civil rights struggle, biographies of key players, and video clips of Martin Luther King, Jr., Muhammad Ali, and other famous Americans.

 Are you a baseball fan?
 Visit the website for the African-American Negro Baseball League Museum to learn about the league's history, players, and teams.

 African American Achievements in Film and TV (DirectstarTV)

 An interactive timeline celebrating of the achievements of African American directors, writers, actors, producers, and more.